EricTran99/week-1-assignment/README.md

 there are two files, the first being the excel that I've made changes as I followed the module challenge.
 The second file, word doc, has the answer that I've written in response to the question associated to the module challenge.

+this is a module which focused on creating visuals in excel.